giantswarm/releases/capa/v25.0.0/README.md

 We are happy to announce our first `Cluster API for AWS` (CAPA) release v25.

 This is the first Giant Swarm supported CAPA release.
 It is available on CAPA Management Clusters and will be used as a first release to be upgraded to from `Vintage` workload clusters.
+The Vintage clusters developments end with major release `v20.x`.
+Going forward all the major CAPA releases will be in sync with minor Kubernetes version, kicking off the new versioning of the releases with Kubernetes `v1.25.16` and `v25.0.0` for CAPA.

 ## CAPA benefits